Who is Karen Friedman Agnifilo? Top New York attorney Luigi Mangione retained

 Thomas Dickey, a seasoned trial attorney with more than 40 years of experience, has been representing the shooting suspect in Pennsylvania, since being brought the case on Tuesday.

-Mangione has now retained high-powered attorney Karen Friedman Agnifilo to represent him in his legal case in New York, CNN reported.
+Mangione has now retained high-powered attorney Ms Agnifilo, of Agnifilo Intrater LLP, to represent him in his legal case in New York.

 Here, The Independent takes a look at what we know about Ms Agnifilo.